MATEII96/ECO-SENSE/README.md

 I also participated at a national olympiad with this product even working in reality and the jury was very intrested in my idea.

-I also have the EcoBot:a chatbot trained with our datas refered to this bottle.so when you have a curiosity check the EcoBot.
+I also have the EcoBot:a chatbot trained with project's datas refered to this bottle.so when you have a curiosity check the EcoBot.

 I made a 3d model with every layer that you can rotate by activating the camera and it tracks the hand, so by this it rotates the 3d model.